BNLNPPS/BNLNPPS.github.io/_software/pegasus.md

 {% include softwarespecs.html %}

 Pegasus is a workflow management system developed since 2001 by ISI at the University of Southern California (USC).
-PanDA is being integrated as a Pegasus back end.
+PanDA has in the past been integrated as a Pegasus back end.
+Not currently maintained or used.

 ### References